1. Italy and the Mediterranean in the Early Modern Period

 - David Bergeron, University of Kansas, "Absent Fathers in Shakespeare’s All’s Well That Ends Well"

-- Geraldo U. de Sousa, Xavier University, "The Unstable House: Shakespeare’s Venice and the Phenomenology of Place"
+- Susan O. Shapiro, Xavier University, "The Unstable House: Shakespeare’s Venice and the Phenomenology of Place"

 - Diana E. Henderson, Massachusetts Institute of Technology, "Much Ado about Messina: Noting History (or not) in Shakespeare’s Comedy"